FAFSA: Apply/Renew

 -

-Go to FAFSA on the Web and enter your PIN to fill out a new FAFSA or access your original FAFSA, which already has your answers prefilled.
+Go to FAFSA on the Web and sign in to your StudentAid.gov account to fill out a new FAFSA or access your original FAFSA, which already has your answers prefilled.

 Submit a Paper Application